Exceptional rains in drought-struck northern Italy kill 8, cancel Formula One Grand Prix - KESQ

 “If you consider that this region averages 1,000 millimeters (39.3 inches) of rain in a year, you realize the impact that these rains have had in these hours,” Musumeci said.

-Citing the November landslide in Ischia, which killed a dozen people, he said that Italy is increasingly experiencing tropical weather seen in parts of Africa and other areas around the world, with long periods of drought punctuated by intense rainfall that can’t be absorbed by the soil.
+Citing the November landslide in Ischia, which killed a dozen people, he said that Italy is increasingly experiencing Africa-style tropical weather, with long periods of drought punctuated by intense rainfall that can’t be absorbed by the soil.

 “Nothing will ever be the same again … and what has happened in these hours is evidence of that,” Musumeci said.
 “When soil remains dry for a long time, instead of increasing its absorption capacity, it ends up cementing and allowing rainfall to continue flowing over the surface and causing absolutely unimaginable damage.”

-Note: This story has been corrected to show that the last name of the Italian Civilian Protection Minister is Musumeci, not Musemeci.
-A previous version was corrected to show that Meloni was en route to Japan, not coming home.